phillpine/dev-in/README.md

 [![Coverage Status][cover]][cover-url]

-**Dai.js** is a JavaScript library that makes it easy to build applications on top of [MakerDAO][makerdao]'s Dai Stablecoin System.
-You can use Maker's contracts to open Collateralized Debt Positions, withdraw loans in Dai, trade tokens on OasisDEX, and more.
+**MASH.dev-in** is a dectralized Stablecoin System.
+You can use it  to open Collateralized Debt Positions, withdraw loans, trade tokens  and more.

-The library features a pluggable, service-based architecture, which allows users maximal control when integrating the Maker functionality into existing infrastructures.
+The library features a pluggable, service-based architecture, which allows users maximal control when integrating the functionality into existing infrastructures.
 It also includes convenient configuration presets for out-of-the-box usability, a powerful smart contract state inspector, and support for both front-end and back-end applications.

-Maker's entire suite of contracts will eventually be accessible through this library—including the DAO governance and the upcoming multi-collateral release—but functionality is limited in the current alpha version to the following areas:
+MASH suite of contracts will eventually be accessible through this library—including the DAO governance and the upcoming multi-collateral release—but functionality is limited in the current alpha version to the following areas:

 * Opening and shutting CDPs
 * Locking and unlocking collateral